Nutrition and Food Safety

 General nutrition during pregnancy

-It is important to eat a well balanced diet in pregnancy.
-Focus on proteins, vegetables, whole fruits and whole grains.
-Many small meals may be needed to decrease nausea and to maintain blood sugar levels.
+It is important to eat a well balanced diet during pregnancy.
+Focus on proteins, vegetables, whole fruits, and whole grains.
+Many small meals may be needed to decrease nausea and maintain blood sugar levels.
 Discuss your diet with your provider, and please let us know if you adhere to a specific dietary philosophy.

 Refer to USDA’s Health & Nutrition Information for Pregnant & Breastfeeding Women or the American Congress for Obstetrics and Gynecology Nutrition Pregnancy Information, for more information on nutritional needs during pregnancy and to help you coordinate a daily food plan for your pregnancy.

 What you need to know about Listeria during your pregnancy

 Listeria monocytogenes is a bacteria that can increase one’s risk of miscarriage if it causes a blood infection.
 This bacteria is found in unpasteurized dairy products and pre-cooked meat products that have not been re-heated sufficiently.
 To increase your chances of having a safe and healthy pregnancy, it is recommended to:

 - Avoid all unpasteurized milk/dairy products (“fresh” soft cheeses, unpasteurized cow or goat milk).
 Hard cheeses are fine.
 Salad dressings made from cheese served at a restaurant are fine.
 If the label of the soft cheese says it is made from pasteurized milk, it is safe to eat.